-Easterseals Louisiana is a non-profit organization whose mission is to assist children and adults with physical and intellectual disabilites achieve independence.
+Easterseals Louisiana is a non-profit organization whose mission is to assist children and adults with physical and intellectual disabilities achieve independence.
 Easterseals provides exceptional services, education, outreach, and advocacy so that people living with disabilities can live, learn, work and play in our communities.

 Easterseals Louisiana has been helping individuals with disabilities and special needs, and their families, live better lives since 1951.
 From support coordination to transitional housing and social skills training for people with autism, Easterseals offers a variety of services to help people with disabilities address life's challenges and achieve personal goals.